RecList/reclist/README.rst

 * you can use some baseline model on your custom dataset, to establish a baseline for your project;

-* you can use a custom model, on a private dataset and define from scratch a new suite of tests, mixing existing methods and domain-specific tests
+* you can use a custom model, on a private dataset and define from scratch a new suite of tests, mixing existing methods and domain-specific tests.

-* and so on...

 We list below what we currently support out-of-the-box, with particular focus on datasets and tests, as the models we provide are convenient baselines, but they are not meant to be SOTA research models.